vacp2p/vac.dev/_posts/2020-09-25-waku-v2-update.md

 2) Track 2 - Better routing
 3) Track 3 - Accounting and user-run nodes

 As well as various rough components for each track.
-The primary inital focus is track 1.
+The primary initial focus is track 1.
 This means things like: moving to FloodSub, simplify the protocol, core integration, topic interest behavior, historical message caching, and Waku v1<>v2 bridge.

 # Current state